2014 CHRISTMAS ENTRY!

 In 1990,

-Home Alone was released in American theatres.
-The film concerns about an 8-year old boy accidentally left all alone in house when his family flew off to France for Christmas.
+Home Alone was released in American theatres, a holiday film about an 8-year old boy accidentally left all alone in his house when his family flew off to France for Christmas in a hurry.
 He then discovers the hardships of responsibility and has to defend his home from a duo of bumbling idiots, all while spouting one-liners.

 As cherished as it is as a holiday favorite by many, us horror (and thriller) fans knows a dirty little secret behind this film: France already beat them to it!
 Enter

-3615 Code Pere Noel, a thriller following a similar plot, yet with a dark twist of its own.
+3615 Code Pere Noel (1990), a thriller following a similar plot, yet with a dark twist of its own.

-Thomas is the son of a successful business woman and the grandson of a diabetic (and blinding) Grandfather Papy, whom the boy cherished as a beloved father figure.
-He is a boy of familiar interests such as video games, playing as Rambo with his dog, fantasy role playing game and a fascination with Santa Claus, but what sets him apart from other children is that he's a whiz.
-Not only is he capable of fixing cars and setting up security cameras, but he's also fully equipped to create remote- operated booby traps and secret passage ways that's all over his house.
+Thomas is the son of a successful business woman and the grandson of a diabetic (and nearly blind) Grandfather Papy, whom the boy cherished as a beloved father figure.
+He is a kid of familiar interests such as video games, playing as Rambo with his dog, fantasy role playing game and a fascination with Santa Claus, but what sets him apart from other children is that he's a whiz.
+Not only is he capable of fixing cars and setting up security cameras, but he's also fully equipped to create remote-operated booby traps and secret passage ways that are all over his house.

-It was one Christmas Eve when Thomas' mum had to go to work and may spend the whole night at her office finishing it all.
-With Papy and his dog as his only companions all through that evening, he decided to stay up late in hopes of capturing Santa on video to prove his existence.
-But unknown to him, the company where his mum worked at just fired a disturbed vagrant, who was hired the same day to dress up as Santa only to get too physical with a girl.
+It was one Christmas Eve when Thomas' mum had to go to work for an all-nighter.
+With Papy and his dog as his only companions all through that evening, he decides to stay up late in hopes of capturing Santa on video to prove his existence.
+But unknown to him, the company where his mum works at just fired a disturbed vagrant, who was originally hired the same day to dress up as Santa, only to get too physical with a girl.

 What sets